-Network means a group of Medical Practitioners and Providers (including, but not limited to hospitals, inpatient mental healthcare facilities, medical clinics, behavioral health clinics, acupuncturists, chiropractors, massage therapists, nurse practitioners, addiction medicine practitioners, etc.) who have contracts with us, or our contractor or subcontractor, and have agreed to provide healthcare services to our Members for an agreed upon fee.
+Network means a group of Medical Practitioners and Providers (including, but not limited to Hospitals, Inpatient mental healthcare facilities, medical clinics, behavioral health clinics, acupuncturists, chiropractors, massage therapists, nurse practitioners, addiction medicine practitioners, etc.) who have contracts with us, or our contractor or subcontractor, and have agreed to provide healthcare services to our Members for an agreed upon fee.
 Members will receive most if not all of their healthcare services by accessing the Network.
-Ambetter from Coordinated Care's network name is CCCWA Exchange.
+Ambetter from Coordinated Care's Network name is CCCWA Exchange.

-Network Eligible Service means the Eligible Services or supplies that are provided by a Network Provider, or a service that has been authorized at a Network facility.
-Network Eligible Service includes benefits for Emergency Services even if provided by a Non-Network Provider.
+Network Eligible Service(s) means Covered Service(s) that are provided by a Network Provider, or a service that has been Authorized at a Network Facility.
+Network Eligible Service(s) includes benefits for Emergency Services even if provided by a Non-Network Provider.

-Network Provider means a Medical Practitioner who contracts with us or our contractor or subcontractor and has agreed to provide healthcare services to our Members with an expectation of receiving payment, other than Copayment or Deductible, directly or indirectly, from us.
+Network Provider, sometimes referred to as an in-network or par Provider, means a Medical Practitioner who contracts with us or our contractor or subcontractor and has agreed to provide healthcare services to our Members with an expectation of receiving payment, other than Copayment or Deductible, directly or indirectly, from us.
 These Providers will be identified in the most current list for the Network.

-Non-Network Provider means a Medical Practitioner who is NOT contracted with us or our contractor or subcontractor.
+Non-Network Provider, sometimes referred to as an out-of-network or non-par Provider, means a Medical Practitioner who is NOT contracted with us or our contractor or subcontractor.
 Services received from a Non-Network Provider are not covered, except as specifically stated in this Contract.

-Out-of-Pocket Expenses mean those cost sharing amounts paid by a Member for Covered Services that are applied to the maximum out-of-pocket amount.
+Out-of-Pocket Expenses mean those Cost Sharing amounts paid by a Member for Covered Services that are applied to the Maximum Out-of-Pocket Amount.